How EBS Concurrent Processing Should Run on Oracle RAC

 - The solution leverages Oracle Net Services.
 The fail-over configuration is done on the database side on a per service basis, which allows you to design and implement a fail-over plan well before a fail-over happens.
-Fail-over happens without any human intervention preventing chaotic resource utilization.
+Fail-overs happen without any human intervention preventing chaotic resource utilization.

 - It is simpler than assigning a “Target Instance” parameter to each concurrent program.
 Most EBS environments have queues and incompatibility parameters defined already.
 The rest is simple.
 Just add a tns alias and assign it to the concurrent manager.
 A single service or tns entry needs to be added to adjust the configuration if necessary.

 - In addition, the solution allows several other benefits, including: